Getaway Blog

 The first is platform lock-in.
 A hotels.com voucher only books on Hotels.com.
 The recipient can't shop around for a better rate at the same hotel on another site, and they can't apply the balance to independent properties that fall outside that inventory.
 Coverage is large, but it is the Hotels.com inventory specifically — not the open market.

-The second is personalisation.
-Compared with dedicated travel-gift brands, the personalisation layer is thin.
+The second is personalization.
+Compared with dedicated travel-gift brands, the personalization layer is thin.
 You can attach a short message.
 That's about it.
 No photo, no premium physical card, no soft-touch matte cardstock with gold foil for the occasion that deserves it.

 The third is distribution friction.
 In some markets the cards are sold mainly through third-party retailers, which adds a step between you and a clean digital delivery.
 For some buyers that's a fine trade.
 For anyone gifting internationally, or to someone particular about where they stay, it's reason enough to look at a hotels.com alternative before settling.